Sunday, May 27, 2018

 It changes the way we live in everyday life.
 We think twice before we act, if it's really the right thing to do, see

 The Seven Churches in the Book of Revelation.
-However, it's not surprising if the date is revealed at the end of the last days as we approach the second coming of Jesus.
-However, it should be treated as a possible date and not as an absolute date, see time 19:0120:17 in
+However, it's not surprising if the date is revealed at the end times as we approach the second coming of Jesus.
+It should be treated as a possible date and not as an absolute date, see time 19:0120:17 in Matthew 24:1-20–The Temple and the Key Prophetic Sign.

 Giving a date when Jesus might return is an example of a controversial issue,